I've been reflecting on my experience of addiction and where I stand on the question of whether it may be a type of neurodivergence.

 Addiction, on the other hand, is generally considered a neurobiological disorder rather than a form of neurodivergence.
 It involves changes in the brain’s reward system, particularly in dopamine pathways, due to repeated substance use or compulsive behaviours.
 This can lead to dependence and compulsivity despite negative consequences.

-• Many neurodivergent individuals (e.g., those with ADHD or autism) have a higher risk of addiction due to differences in impulse control, dopamine regulation, and self-medication tendencies.
+Many neurodivergent individuals (e.g., those with ADHD or autism) have a higher risk of addiction due to differences in impulse control, dopamine regulation, and self-medication tendencies.

-• Increasing discussions around behavioural addictions (e.g., ultra-processed food addiction, gambling, internet addiction) suggest they may, in some cases, be more closely linked to neurodivergence.
+Increasing discussions around behavioural addictions (e.g., ultra-processed food addiction, gambling, internet addiction) suggest they may, in some cases, be more closely linked to neurodivergence.

 Addiction exists on a spectrum of severity, as reflected in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Rather than a binary classification of "addicted" or "not addicted," the DSM-5 assesses Substance Use Disorders (SUDs) along a continuum of mild, moderate, or severe.
 Behavioural addictions, such as gambling disorder, are also assessed on a spectrum.

-• “I’ve always had an addiction.”
+“I’ve always had an addiction.”

-• I’ve always wanted more.”
+I’ve always wanted more.”

-• “Things have never been different.”
+“Things have never been different.”

 This contrasts with others who seem to have acquired addiction later in life, often triggered by a specific event.
 For example, someone may recall:

-• “Food became my friend when I was lonely after school.”
+“Food became my friend when I was lonely after school.”

-Personally, this connection is reflected in:
+Personally, this seemingly 'always been there' sense is reflected in:

-• A strong need for routine and security
+A strong need for routine and security

-• Rigid thinking patterns and rumination
+Rigid thinking patterns and rumination

-• Difficulty in stopping an activity and transitioning to a new one
+Difficulty in stopping an activity and transitioning to a new one

-• Mental overstimulation and hyperfocus
+Mental overstimulation and hyperfocus

-• A dissociative state while eating where all pain and tension disappear
+A dissociative state while eating where all pain and tension disappear

-• Difficulty interpreting hunger and satiety cues
+Difficulty interpreting hunger and satiety cues

 Honouring this experience empowers me.
 Identifying as neurodivergent allows me to stop trying to "fix" what isn't broken and instead work with my strengths and limitations.
 There is deep peace in accepting my personal experience of addiction and embracing what works for me in recovery.

 As a therapist, my role is not to impose this perspective on others but to help clients find their own paths and honouring their unique lived experiences and being themselves without apology.
+It's a delight to see clients make new discoveries about themselves, and come to a sense of peace with their authentic self at this point on their journey, honour that, and stay curious about what else they might discover, and what 'next level recovery' might look like for them.

 Categories: : Food Addiction